luludotdev/discord-welcome-action/README.md

 This action is tested on every push with a [Test Workflow](https://github.com/lolPants/discord-welcome-action/actions/workflows/test.yml) to ensure things function as expected.
 However it has not been extensively battle-tested with many different inputs and configurations so please report any issues you may find.

-Once the action matures and is more extensively tested it will be promoted from `v0` to `v1`.

 ## Prerequisites
 * A Discord Bot with `Manage Webhooks` and `Manage Messages` permissions in the target server(s)
 * One or more Markdown template documents using the extended syntax (see below)